minnas/post-react-native/README.md

 First ensure you are using node version > 14 (and have yarn installed) and have expo installed on your mobile phone

 1. Run yarn
-2. Run yarn start ant scan the QR with the phone
+2. Run yarn start and scan the QR with the phone